 6.20 The Council will continue to use UK banks irrespective of the UK sovereign rating, however non-UK banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list, they must also meet the high rated lending criteria and have operations based in the UK.

+As part of the annual review of investments balances limits on individual countries have been increased by £5m.
+The existing % limit per counterparty and credit rating requirements have been retained to ensure risk is minimised and security of the councils investments is maintained.
 Limits will be prescribed by the Link Asset Services creditworthiness list and limited to 365 days or less.
-Each country will be limited to the maximum investment limit of £15m or 20% of the Council's total investments.
-A list of those countries with a minimum sovereign rating of AA+ is shown in Appendix 7.
+Each country will be limited to the maximum investment limit of £20m or 20% of the Council's total investments and individual counterparties will not exceed a maximum limit equal to 20% of total investments or £15m.
+A list of those countries with a minimum sovereign rating of AA+ is shown in Appendix 6.